wcscode/computer-graphics/README.md

 <b>Affine Transformation</b>

 An affine transformation, is a transformation that preserves straight lines.
-The other type of transformation are called projective transformations (perspective projection is a projective transformation)
+The other type of transformation are called projective transformations (perspective projection is a projective transformation).
+Perspective projection do not necessarily preserve parallelism between lines.